The photo above (by Jaco Botes) can be viewed in OdonataMAP here.

 Very common, probably the most frequently encountered dragonfly in the region.
 Listed as of Least Concern in the IUCN Red List of Threatened Species.
 Trithemis arteriosa is a very adaptable species that readily makes use of degraded and man-made habitats.

 Very widespread and found virtually throughout Africa, including some of the driest regions.
-Also occurs around the Mediteranean and parts of the Middle East.
+Also occurs around the Mediterranean Sea and in parts of the Middle East.

 Below is a map showing the distribution of records for Red-veined Dropwing in the OdonataMAP database as at February 2020.